A Comprehensive Guide to Financial Derivatives: Understanding Futures

 A colorful stock market ticker tape.

 Financial derivatives are complex financial instruments that derive their value from an underlying asset.
 These instruments are commonly used by investors and traders to manage risk, speculate on price movements, and hedge against potential losses.
-One of the most popular types of financial derivatives is the .
+One of the most popular types of financial derivatives is the futures contract.

 Beginners often find futures contracts overwhelming due to their complexity and terminology.
 However, understanding the basics of futures contracts can provide a solid foundation for engaging in futures and options trading.